 - Regular home visits from our local coordination unit mean support is easily accessible.
 Educators also get access to phone support during office hours and an out of hours contact for emergencies.

-- Play sessions for educators and children are run on Tuesday, Wednesday and Thursday mornings from 9:30 am to 11:30 am.
+- Play sessions for educators and children are run on Tuesday and Wednesday mornings from 9:30 am to 11:30 am.
 This encourages networking amongst educators and provides extra social opportunities for children.